Tuesday, July 31, 2018

 My favorite fries are double-fried French Fries, and that's a tasty mouthful.
 Soggy fries were the norm until McDonald's came on the scene and changed forever the way Americans look at French Fries.

 It became all about the crunchy outside and fluffy inside.
-Any anyone can do it if you follow my method in the video below.
-But you have to go to the end of the video for my French Fry tutorial, as the first part is all about British-style beer battered fried fish.
+Anyone can do it if you follow my method in the video below.
+But you have to go to the end of the video for my French Fry tutorial, as the first part is all about British-style beer-battered fried fish.

 You would think a world-famous French chef would do French Fries right?
 Wrong -- I reviewed Chef Ludo Lefebvre's Fried Chicken Truck.